Zheng Zhilong

-Zheng Zhilong (鄭芝龍 (Tēⁿ Chi-liông, Zhèng Zhīlóng, Ching Chih-lung); April 16, 1604 – November 24, 1661), baptismal name Nicholas Iquan Gaspard, was a Fujianese (Hokkien) admiral, merchant, translator, military general, politician, and pirate leader of the late Ming dynasty who later defected to the Qing dynasty.
+Zheng Zhilong (鄭芝龍 (Tēⁿ Chi-liông, Zhèng Zhīlóng, Ching Chih-lung); April 16, 1604 – November 24, 1661), baptismal name Nicholas Iquan Gaspard, was a Chinese admiral, merchant, translator, military general, politician, and pirate leader of the late Ming dynasty who later defected to the Qing dynasty.
 He was the founder of the Zheng clan and the father of Zheng Chenggong (Koxinga), who would later establish the pro-Ming Kingdom of Tungning in Taiwan, thus making him an ancestor of the House of Koxinga.

 During his reign, he controlled a massive and capable fleet of pirates that later united with the Ming dynasty's navy, thereby becoming the Ming admiral that controlled all trade and security in the southern waters off mainland China.
 He held a powerful maritime empire which controlled more sea than land.
 After his defection, he was given noble titles by the Qing government, but was eventually executed because of his son's continued resistance against the Qing dynasty.